 Rosy cheeks and memories of winter’s bliss are not yet a thing of the past.
-Before we say goodbye to nature's most exhilarating time in Traverse City, we've invited Ashlea Walter from My Best Winter Ever to share a few of her favorite activities to close out the season.
+Nature's most exhilarating season in Traverse City is here for another few months and we've invited Ashlea Walter from My Best Winter Ever to share a few of her favorite activities.

 Although we're mostly known for blue skies, freshwater beaches, vineyards, and amazing summer vistas, winter is incredibly beautiful in the Grand Traverse area.
 It really is!
 Of course, the only way to discover the beauty of winter for yourself is to get outside and embrace the elements.
 Gear up and try one (or all) of these four ways to make this your best winter -- before it’s over!